 What you will study

-Throughout the course, you’ll develop an enquiring and critical approach to your studies and practice, that will enable you to provide high-quality healthcare.
-You’ll have the opportunity to analyse key leadership issues in health and social care practice, while challenging and debating contemporary theory and practice.
+You’ll develop an enquiring and critical approach to your studies and practice that will enable you to provide high-quality healthcare.
+You’ll have the opportunity to analyse key leadership issues in health and social care, while challenging and debating contemporary theory and practice.

 You’ll also complete a research dissertation on an area of personal interest, which we’ll match with the expertise of our academic staff, ensuring you get the best support.